brownplt/iticse-in-flow-2014/in-flow-assignments/clarke/asgn-1.md

 ## Intermediate Stages

 After either 1 or 2 weeks (or both) students could submit their current version of the assignment.

 ## Stage Submissions

-Typically, the assignment is broken into several functions of increasing difficulty.
+Typically, the assignment is broken into sets of functions of increasing difficulty, determined by the instructor.
-Students could submit some of those functions, determined by teaching staff, at week _t-2_ and the next batch at week _t-1_.
+Students could submit some of those functions at week _t-2_ and the next batch at week _t-1_.

 Submission is mandatory.